 For a venue to make one of Time Out’s recommended lists, the food has to be amazing – that’s a given.
 But we want more than that.
 We’re looking for a combination of cooking, atmosphere and experience that makes a place truly memorable.
 Some of these places are established icons of their city’s dining scene, some are instant classics, some are future stars.

 We won’t include a place just because it’s innovative, or expensive, or hard to book: it always has to deliver on flavour and value.
-It’s somewhere you’d tell your friends about, and that you can’t wait to go back to.
+Everywhere that we recommend is somewhere that’s worth going back to again and again, and telling all your friends about.

-If a restaurant is star rated, that means a Time Out expert local critic has independently reviewed it.
-Our reviewers always visit incognito, and pay their bill like everyone else.
-We get treated like regular diners – sometimes we get the table by the toilets, or we’re booted off our table after 90 minutes.
+If a restaurant is star-rated, that means a Time Out expert local critic has independently reviewed it.
+Our reviewers always visit each restaurant incognito and pay their bill like everyone else.
+We like to let places settle in, revisit them and explore the menu.
+We get treated like regular diners – sometimes we end up sitting by the toilets, or we’re booted off our table after 90 minutes.
 Find out more about Time Out’s editorial guidelines.

 Here’s what our star ratings mean: